 Viewed under normal conditions, the 39-inch set will consume 86 watts of power.
 The Insignia Fire TV Edition doesn’t have any significant power saving modes other than the normal backlight dimming, of which it reduces consumption to 63 watts, and reduces screen brightness considerably.

 The Bottom Line

-Insignia’s NS-39DF510NA19 series might not offer the best picture you can buy, but for Out of stock at Amazon for a 39-inch HDTV loaded with streaming features thanks to Fire TV platform, it is a deal you can’t beat.
+Insignia’s NS-39DF510NA19 series might not offer the best picture you can buy, but for a 39-inch HDTV loaded with streaming features thanks to Fire TV platform, it is a deal you can’t beat.
 If you’re in the market for a big screen for a low price, it should be at the top of your very short list.
 Of course, at this price point and in its category, the list should consist of mostly Roku TV models like the excellent TCL 55R617.
 The Insignia NS-39DF510NA19 has the slight edge in price, but no matter which Roku TV or Fire TV you pick, you can be certain you’ll have lots of connectivity and services.

 New NS-RCRUS-16 Remote fit for Insignia Roku TV NS-24ER310NA17 NS-32DR310NA17 NS-39DR510NA17 NS-40DR420NA16 NS-40DR420NA16B NS-43DR710NA17 NS-48DR420NA16 NS-48DR510NA17